hakimov-dev/Muslims-app/README.md

 </p>

-## You can use this by Muslims app 👀
+## You can use this Muslims app for👀

 - > Mp3 quran 📖🎧
 - > Pray times  📿🕐